stuclem/docreviewtest/docs/set_up_ops_user.md

 A virtual container host (VCH) appliance requires the appropriate permissions in vSphere to perform various tasks during VCH operation.

-During deployment of a VCH, `vic-machine` uses the vSphere account that you specify in either of the `vic-machine create --user` or `--target` options for all deployment operations.
-Deployment of a VCH requires a user account with vSphere administrator privileges.
-However, day-to-day operation of a VCH requires fewer vSphere permissions than deployment.

 By default, after deployment, a VCH runs with the same user account as you used to deploy that VCH.
 In this case, a VCH uses the vSphere administrator account for post-deployment operations, meaning that it runs with full vSphere administrator privileges.
 Running with full vSphere administrator privileges is excessive, and potentially a security risk.

 ## Test Paragraph